|

 TOKYO DISNEYLAND at the Tokyo Disney Resort Tokyo, Japan (Abbreviation: TDL) Disney & Oriental Land Company (OLC)

 Ride Rehabs - These dates are not guaranteed to be 100% accurate as refurbishments are subject to change.
-It’s A Small World - NOW CLOSED through Jan.
-14, 2025 Monsters Inc. - NOW CLOSED through Nov.
-19 Pinocchio’s Daring Journey - Nov.
-29 through Dec.
-19 Haunted Mansion - Jan.
+Pinocchio’s Daring Journey - NOW CLOSED through Dec.
+19 It’s A Small World - NOW CLOSED through Jan.
+14, 2025 Haunted Mansion - Jan.
 14, 2025 through Feb.
 2, 2025 Roger Rabbit’s Car toon Spin - Jan.
 15, 2025 through Jan 30, 2025 Snow White’s Adventures - Jan.
 15, 2025 through Feb.
 25, 2025 Jungle Cruise - Jan.
 29, 2025 through Feb.
 24, 2025 Enchanted Tale of Beauty and the Beast - Feb.
 4 through Feb.
 10 Splash Mountain - Feb.
 12 through Mar.
 19 Mickey’s PhilharMagic - Feb.
 25 through Mar.
 7 Gadget’s Go Coaster - Feb.
 26 through April 7 Western River Railroad - Feb.
 27 through Mar 7 Peter Pan’s Flight - Mar.
 21 through May 22

-General Resort News - (8/29/2024) Tokyo Disneyland is installing a special overlay for their version of It’s a Small World that will run from Jan.
+General Resort News - (11/21/2024) New Destinations Coming to Star Tours in April 2025 (8/29/2024) Tokyo Disneyland is installing a special overlay for their version of It’s a Small World that will run from Jan.
 15th through to June 30, 2025.
 In this limited-time attraction, an assortment of Marvel themed figures, created in the style of the Small World children figures, are being added throughout the classic attraction’s various scenes.
 While this sounds a little weird at first, remember that Disneyland did something similar back in 2009 to their version of “Small World” by adding an assortment of Disney and Pixar animation characters into the mix.
 A teaser video from the park is showing off many of the Marvel characters to be added to the ride, and based on the look of things, there will be several versions of Groot to enjoy along with lots of Guardians of the Galaxy characters to love.
 These look like a fantastic addition, and if the public falls in love with it, you never know, some of them might have to stay.

 (8/11/2024) Tokyo Disneyland will launch a new nighttime spectacular this year on Sept.
 20th called “Reach for the Stars” (5/18/2024) Want to be one of the last riders to experience Tokyo Disneyland’s original Space Mountain taking place on July 31, 2024.
 The park has begun to promote the big finale of the classic attraction as “The Final Ignition!”, and is now offering people the chance to essentially purchase a lottery ticket to be entered into a drawing to win a pass to ride Space Mountain once on the very last day.
 (12/17/2023) Tokyo Disneyland Planning Farewell Event for Space Mountain in 2024 (11/4/2023) The Tokyo Disney Resort has reported increased attendance at their properties thus far for the first six months of the Oriental Land Company’s fiscal year.
 This represents a nearly 40% increase over the same term from the previous year for a total of 12.5 million visitors, with 1.63 million of them being international guests visiting from countries outside of Japan.
 Rising international tourism is a good thing to see, after Japan largely shut down visits from international visitors throughout the pandemic.
 OLC’s prediction for the full 12-month fiscal year that will end on March 31st, 2024 is estimated to be around 26.3 million guests.
 This will all take place before the opening of the huge Fantasy Springs expansion in the Tokyo DisneySea park in June 2024 that will surely boost attendance once again for next year’s numbers.
 (8/5/2023) The Tokyo Disney Resort has updated their planned attraction closures for the first half of 2024 and another item that caught my eye was a 4 month long planned closure for Big Thunder Mountain.
 The biggest roller coaster in the park will be closed from Feb.
 7, 2024 until June 13th, 2024.
 No word yet on what may be planned.
 While some scenic improvements are always a possibility, there is also a chance that the roller coaster track itself may be undergoing some extensive maintenance during this time period as we’ve seen take place periodically at the US counterparts.